goldbergyoni/nodebestpractices/README.russian.md

 **TL;DR:** Ensure you are using an LTS version of Node.js to receive critical bug fixes, security updates and performance improvements

-**Otherwise:** Newly discovered bugs or vulnerabilities could be used to exploit an application running in production, and your application may become unsupported by various modules and harder to maintain
+**Иначе:** Newly discovered bugs or vulnerabilities could be used to exploit an application running in production, and your application may become unsupported by various modules and harder to maintain

 🔗 [**Read More: Use an LTS release of Node.js**](/sections/production/LTSrelease.md)